 Warning: Rule I can Fail.
 It fails exactly when one of the atoms is a solution of the homogeneous differential equation.
-Do Rule II infra first, in case of failure of Rule I.
+Apply Rule II infra, in case of failure of Rule I, to define trial solution y.

 - Step 2.
 Substitute trial solution y into the differential equation.
 The resulting equation is a competition between two linear combinations of the k atoms in the list. - Step 3.
 Linear independence of atoms implies matching of coefficients of atoms left and right.
 Write out linear algebraic equations for unknowns $d_1$ , $d_2$ , ..., $d_k$ .
 Solve the equations. - Step 4.
 The trial solution y with evaluated coefficients $d_1, d_2, \ldots, d_k$ becomes the particular solution $y_p$ .